Skip to main content

 VariablePurpose

-HTTPS_PROXYPoints at the MITM listener (http://{token}:{vault}@host:14322)
+HTTPS_PROXYPoints at the MITM listener (http://{token}:{vault}@host:14322) — plain HTTP, deploy on a trusted/private network

 NO_PROXYlocalhost,127.0.0.1 — so agent-to-vault traffic skips the proxy

-NODE_USE_ENV_PROXY1 — enables Node.js v22.21+ built-in HTTPS_PROXY support for fetch() and https.get()
+NODE_USE_ENV_PROXY1 — enables Node.js v22.21+ built-in proxy support for fetch() and http.get()/https.get()

 Propose changes